What is the purpose of a biopsy?

 A biopsy report describes the findings of a specimen.
 It contains the following information:

-Microscopic examination.
-A microscopic examination is a description of what the findings of the slides showed under a microscope; it's usually technical and not in simple language.
+Microscopic exam.
+A microscopic exam is a description of what the findings of the slides showed under a microscope.
+It's usually technical and not in simple language.

 Diagnosis.
 This is usually considered the "bottom line."
 Although the format varies, often the diagnosis is expressed as: organ or tissue, site from which the biopsy was obtained, type of surgical procedure used to obtain the biopsy, followed by the diagnosis.
 For example: colon, sigmoid, endoscopic biopsy, tubular adenoma.
 In other words, the patient had a biopsy of the sigmoid portion of the colon via endoscopy, and a benign tumor of the large intestine and rectum was found.